lilyremigia/installtouhou/README.md

  * Browse to the folder that contains your Touhou games and remember it.
    * **Steam:** Go to your installation for Steam, right-click on your game in the client, select Manage and then Browse local files.
    * **Other:** Wherever you selected to download/install the game.
- * If you see a thcrap folder you can skip the downloading part.
+ * If you see a thcrap folder you can skip the downloading part, and probably the installing part too.
+   *  However, if you downloaded multiple games and see thcrap in each of the games' folder, you should probably consolidate the installation.
  * Download [THCRAP](https://www.thpatch.net/wiki/Touhou_Patch_Center:Download), and extract it somewhere close.
- * Run `thcrap-configure.exe`.
+ * Run ~~`thcrap_configure.exe`~~ `thcrap.exe`.

 ## Installing the English patch
+### Wizard stlye (Current)
+Also known as `thcrap_configure_v3.exe`.
+ * Intro page, click Next.
+ * Select English, click Next.
+ * Should automatically detect your installation if in common place.
+  *  You can try again, by clicking the Search automatically button.
+  *  If still doesn't work, click Search in folder, and choose which folder, you have downloaded it in.
+  *  Note that, you will have to redo this, if you move the games, so make sure to move the games before.
+ *  Click Next once you have selected all the games.
+ *  While the translations are downloading, if above legal drinking age, drink beer, as ZUN intended.
+ *  Click Finish.

+### Legacy
+Also known as `thcrap_configure.exe`.
  * After clicking Next and it is downloading a few files; scroll up and double click on `lang_en`.
 Click Next.
  * Wait for it to download stuff again >.<.
  * Just accept the default name aka click Next.
- * Next again, and again. _We do really need a new GUI..._
+ * Next again, and again. ~~_We do really need a new GUI..._~~ _Oh, we have one now!_
  * Select your Touhou folder (that I made you remember above) in the popped up folder browser.
    >If you have multiple Touhou games, select the folder that contains all of them!
  * After this, grab the right side of the window and extend it, and click on the ones that **DOES NOT** contain `(not recommended)`.